 The Killie Trust aims to promote, develop and support Kilmarnock Football Club and sport within the community.
 Any business or projects carried out by the Trust will be conducted for the benefit of the Community and not for the profit of its members.

 Trust in Killie is an initiative by the Trust - fully supported by the Board of Kilmarnock Football Club - to initially purchase 100,000 newly issued shares.
-This target was reached in just over a year with some of the funds coming from an anonymous donor which will be paid back in full.
-The trust has now identified Cathy Jamieson as their first Supporter Director.
+This target was reached in just over a year.
+The Trust identified one of their own Board, Cathy Jamieson, as their first Supporter Director.
 TIK aims to work with the club in a constructive manner to ensure that KFC not only survives but thrives in the future.
 The Trust wants to get involved with our Club in a truly meaningful manner; a full directorship provides that platform.

 The Killie Trust has been negotiating with the KFC board for a number of years now and they are fully supportive of our initiative and recognise that this is a sensible direction to move in.
 TIK would welcome any investment to the club and an increased, effective board is something we all would welcome.
 TIK does, however, ensure that there is someone who has a meaningful and trusted relationship with the fans and the club.
 An important element which up until recently has been missing.

 We want everyone to participate and contribute once a month to this initiative.
 We have now set up 3 bands for regular contribution:

 • Standard £15